Mending the Big-Data Missing Information: Conclusion

-\Section{Discussion} The analysis of incomplete data is one of the major challenges in the scope of big data.
-Typically, data objects are represented by points in $\mathbb{R}^d$, here we suggest that the incomplete data is corresponding to affine subspaces.
+The analysis of incomplete data is one of the major challenges in the scope of big data.
+Typically, data objects are represented by points in $\mathbb{R}^d$, we suggest that the incomplete data is corresponding to affine subspaces.
 With this motivation we study the problem of clustering $k$-flats, where two objects are similar when the Euclidean distance between them is small.
-The paper presented simple clustering algorithm for $k$-flats in $\mathbb{R}^d$, as well as studying the probability of pair-wise intersection of these objects.
+The study presented a simple clustering algorithm for $k$-flats in $\mathbb{R}^d$, as well as studied the probability of pair-wise intersection of these objects.

-The key idea of our algorithm is to formulate the pairs of flats as midpoints, which preserves the distance features.
+The key idea of our algorithm is to formulate the pairs of flats as midpoints, which preserves distance features.
 This way, the geometric location of midpoints that arise from the same cluster, identify the center of the cluster with high probability (as shown in Lemma~\ref{lem:same}).
-Moreover, we also show (Lemma~\ref{lem:diff}) that when the dimension $d$ is big enough, the corresponding distance of flats, that arise from different clusters, approach the mean distance of the cluster's center.
-Using this we can eliminate the irrelevant midpoints with high probability.
+Moreover, we also show (Lemma~\ref{lem:diff}) that when the dimension $d$ is big enough, the corresponding distance of flats that arise from different clusters approach the mean distance of the cluster's center.
+Using this, we can eliminate the irrelevant midpoints with high probability.

-For low dimensions, we did not identify the exact probability that we dropped all the irrelevant flats (i.e., those that arise from different clusters), however, we do show that we eliminate a linear fraction of those irrelevant flats.
-In addition, using experimental results, we support our claim that the algorithm works well also in low dimensions.
+For low dimensions, we did not identify the exact probability that we dropped all the irrelevant flats (i.e., those that arise from different clusters), however, we do show that we eliminate a linear fraction $\lambda$ of those irrelevant flats.
+In addition, using experimental results, we support our claim that the algorithm works well in low dimensions as well.

-Given a set of size $n$ with $k$-flats in $\mathbb{R}^d$, we find the distance and the midpoints of every pair, by solving least squares linear problem in $O\left((kd)^\omega\right)$ time (where $\omega$ is the matrix multiplication complexity).
-By doing this for $n\choose 2$ pairs, hence we got a $poly(n,k,d)$ running time algorithm.
-Observing that when sampling poly-logarithmic number of flats (say $log^2n$) we get the right results with high probability, therefor, we can improve the running time to $polylog(n,k,d)$.

-as a last remark, note that the algorithm we presented above works fine for a set of $m$ clusters, for which each one of them contains the same number of flats.
-We can relax this assumption by using a recursive version of the algorithm, where in every step the algorithm identify the biggest clusters, eliminates their corresponding flats, and continue to find the smaller ones.